-All registrations take place on ASO Challenges.
+All registrations take place on time to.
 Registration takes no more than five minutes and you will receive immediate confirmation by email.
-After creating your account (or logging in with your ASO Challenges profile), there is just one form to complete and payment to be made (securely of course).
+After creating your account (or logging in with your time to account), there is just one form to complete and payment to be made (securely of course).
 It is also possible to register onsite (at a higher price and subject to availability).

-You can register up until 5 pm on the day before the race, subject to places available and only via ASO Challenges
+You can register up until 5 pm on the day before the race, subject to places available and only via time to.

 Your registration includes:

 - Race number collection: a central area where you can pick up your rider pack as soon as you arrive, plunging you straight into the atmosphere.

 - Number plate and race number: a single number to identify you